 - If a business leases an asset instead purchasing it, this frees the capital for other investments.

 - Lease expenses remain constant over the lease tenor or grow in line with the inflation.
 This helps a business to accurately plan cash outflows.

 - Leasing is a good option for startups as it means lower capital requirements.

-- A big disadvantage of leasing is that it may result in the agency cost problem.
-Since lessor transfers all rights to a lessee for a specific time, the lessee is free to use the asset the way he or she likes, and this result in a moral hazard issue.
-As lessee is not the owner, and thus, may not take enough care of the asset.
+- A big disadvantage of leasing is that it may result in agency cost problems.
+Since the lessor transfers all rights to a lessee for a specific time, the lessee is free to use the asset the way they like, and this result in a moral hazard issue.
+As lessee is not the owner and thus, may not take enough care of the asset.
 This separation between the ownership and the control of the asset is known as the agency cost of leasing.

 - Since the capital lease is a type of debt, it may limit a company’s borrowing ability.

 - Lease payments lower the net income for the equity holders.